Conventional Loans

 A conventional loan can have a fixed rate or adjustable rate.
 The most common type of conventional loan is a 30-year fixed rate mortgage, which means the interest rate is fixed and will not change for the entire 30 year term of the loan.

-A conventional loan usually requires at least a 5% down payment, but can be as much as 20% down payment depending on factors such as your credit score, the type of property and occupancy.
+A conventional loan usually requires at least a 5% down payment, but you may qualify for 3% down payment if the home will be your primary residence and you meet certain qualification guidelines.
 If your down payment is less than 20% you will be required to obtain private mortgage insurance (PMI).

 Fixed Rate